mitogen-hq/mitogen/docs/ansible.rst

 Limitations
 -----------

-* Connection establishment is currently single threaded.
-This is very much temporary until more pressing issues have been addressed.
-Consequently to get a real feel for performance, for now the extension should only be used against a single host.
-It is still fully functional multiple hosts, just slower than it needs to be.

-* Only Python command modules are supported.
-Eventually the extension will support non-Python modules, but this is not yet implemented.
-Almost all modules shipped with Ansible are Python-based.
+This is a proof of concept: issues below are exclusively due to code immaturity.

+* Only UNIX machines running Python 2.x are supported, Windows will come later.

+* Only the ``sudo`` become method is available, however adding new methods is straightforward, and eventually at least ``su`` will be included.

+* The only supported strategy is ``linear``, which is Ansible's default.

-* Due to a limitation in Ansible's internal APIs, the Python interpreter on the remote machine is temporarily hard-wired to ``/usr/bin/python``, matching Ansible's own default.
+* The remote interpreter is temporarily hard-wired to ``/usr/bin/python``, matching Ansible's default.
 The ``ansible_python_interpreter`` variable is ignored.

+* Connection establishment is single-threaded until more pressing issues are solved.
+To evaluate performance, target only one host.
+Many hosts still work, the first playbook step will simply run unnecessarily slowly.

+* For now only Python command modules work, however almost all modules shipped with Ansible are Python-based.

-* Interaction with modules that have special action plugins has not seen much testing, except for the ``synchronize`` module.
-Issues of this sort are likely to be an ongoing struggle.
+* Interaction with modules employing special action plugins is mostly untested, except for the ``synchronize`` module.

-* More situations likely exist where Mitogen does not respect the playbook's execution conditions (``delegate_to``, ``connection: local``, etc.).
-These will be fixed as they are encountered.
+* More situations likely exist where the playbook's execution conditions are not respected (``delegate_to``, ``connection: local``, etc.).

-* Only UNIX machines running Python 2.x are supported.
-Windows will come later.

-* Only the ``sudo`` become method is available, however adding new methods is straightforward, and eventually at least ``su`` will be included.

-* Due to the integration approach, the only supported strategy is ``linear``, however this should change in the future.

 Configuration